prodipalways/List-of-Useful-Git-Commands/README.md

 ## Check Git UserName and Email
 <pre>
-git config --global user.email abc@gmail.com
-git config --global user.name abc
+git config --global user.email git config --global user.name
 </pre>

 ## Create a new repository on the command line